Skip to main content

 The IDLC is a governing council whose mandate is to drive institutional change through the decolonization and indigenization of Concordia University.
 The IDLC provides leadership to the University, and undertakes this work for the benefit of past, present, and future students, faculty and staff, to prepare the ground for ongoing and increasing efforts to recalibrate the University’s internal and external relationships with Indigenous peoples.

-The Terms of Reference will become effective on the date of their official approval by the IDLC and the Provost and will remain in effect for a period of three years or until new Terms of Reference are agreed to by all parties.
+The Terms of Reference will become effective on the date of their official approval by the IDLC and will remain in effect for a period of three years or until new Terms of Reference are agreed to by all parties.

 The IDLC is committed through the Chair to report to the University’s senior administration.
 The Chair will keep the Provost advised of issues and events that may concern the Provost or the President in the exercise of their responsibilities.
 The Provost and the Chair will consult with each other on relevant actions and strategies and will keep each other informed on trends, emerging issues and results achieved in relation to the implementation of the Action Plan.
 The Provost and the Chair will meet as required to discuss issues relating to the delivery of the IDLC’s mandate.